launchdarkly/ld-find-code-refs/docs/ALIASES.md

 ## Finding flags used in GitHub workflow files

-If you are using [launchdarkly/gha-flags](https://github.com/launchdarkly/gha-flags), your flag keys will not be wrapped in delimiters, so it is important to either have the proper aliases configured or disable delimiters.
+If you are using [launchdarkly/gha-flags](https://github.com/launchdarkly/gha-flags), your flag keys will not be wrapped in delimiters, so it is important to either configure the proper aliases or disable delimiters.

 Example alias configuration: